aurora-is-near/doc.aurora.dev/docs/onboard/wallets/rainbowkit.md

 });
 ```

-3. So now, just use the `explorerRecommendedWalletIds` option
+3. So now, use the `explorerRecommendedWalletIds` option
  (documented [here](https://docs.walletconnect.com/web3modal/v2/react/wagmi/options#explorerrecommendedwalletids-optional)) and paste Aurora Pass ID to it:

 ```tsx